Wind Propulsion 2024

 Comprehensive Assessment of Bilge Keels and Fins for Enhancing Wind-Powered Vessel Performance: Bridging Laboratory Insights to Operational Efficiency

-Seakeeping and manoeuvring simulations for wind powered vessels in the design stage.
+Seakeeping and manoeuvring simulations for wind-powered vessels at the design stage.

 Stavros Kontos, RISE

 Wind propulsion systems (WPS) can contribute to achieving the IMO’s greenhouse gas emissions reduction targets.
-However, the additional transversal forces and yaw moments they produce can affect the manoeuvring and seakeeping performance of a ship.
-In this study we utilize time domain simulations to assess the manoeuvrability and safety of a wind powered vessel at an early design stage.
+However, the additional transversal forces and yaw moments they produce affect the manoeuvring and seakeeping performance.
+In this paper, we utilize time domain simulations to assess the manoeuvrability and safety of a wind-powered vessel at an early design stage looking at four specific aspects:

 From theoretical performance prediction to operation and on board measurements ; review of a complete journey along Canopee project